fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 !!! note "Important": you should specify the OptiModules imported in both the imports at the begining of the `Training Plan` as well as in the dependences (in the `init_dependencies` method in the `Training Plan`).
 The same holds for `declearn`'s `Regularizers`.

-The same will hold for scikit-learn as shown below, using the same `Optimizer`:
+Syntax will be the same for scikit-learn as shown below, using the same `Optimizer`:

 ```python
 from fedbiomed.common.training_plans import FedSGDClassifier